microsoft/azure-percept-advanced-development/tutorials/banana-unet-tutorial/banana-unet-tutorial.md

 1. The application could do whatever you want, as it is open-sourced.
 In fact, it's [right here](../../azureeyemodule/README.md).
    But by default, it takes the inferences from the network and does two things: a) it packages them up into JSON messages to send out over Azure IoT, and b) it draws bounding boxes on the raw camera images and feeds those out via an RTSP server.
-1. The azureeyemodule is running as part of Azure IoT Edge Runtime, which as been provisioned on the device's custom Linux build.
+1. The azureeyemodule is running as part of Azure IoT Edge Runtime, which has been provisioned on the device's custom Linux build.
 You have already entered your credentials and whatnot via the Out Of Box Experience (OOBE).
 The messages that we send out of the azureeyemodule are fed up to the cloud via the Azure IoT Edge Runtime (which is just a collection of Docker containers, some configuration files, and some systemd daemons).

 Note that there are a few points during this process that can be customized.
 Specifically, you can customize the application that runs inside the azureeyemodule.
 This application is responsible for starting the Myriad X VPU, loading the latest firmware onto it, then loading the neural network onto it.
-The whole application is completely customizable, as it is open-sourced and in this repository, but generally, you will want to make minor modifications to it simply regarding:
+The whole application is completely customizable, as it is open-sourced, but generally, you will want to make minor modifications to it simply regarding:

 * What neural network you want to run.
 * What the application does with the results from the neural network.